weavejul/CompNeuroDiRP/README.md

 ### A Little About Me:

 I’m a fourth-year student double majoring in Computer Science and the Neuroscience Scholars Program with a minor in Business.
-I’m a founding member of the DMIC lab’s AI and neuroimaging team and currently serve as the Research and Development Lead at Longhorn Neurotech.
-I plan to pursue a PhD focused on using brain organoids as models for brain-computer interfaces (BCI).
+I’m a founding member of the DMIC lab’s AI and neuroimaging team and currently serve as the Director of Research and Development at Longhorn Neurotech.
+I plan to pursue a PhD focused on biologically-inspired AI, and using brain organoids as models for brain-computer interfaces (BCI).
 In my free time, I produce music and rock climb!
 <p align="center">
   <a href = "https://lhneurotech.com/index.html">
     <img src=".misc/realphoto.jpeg" alt="Picture of Julian Weaver that totally isn't edited.
 Links to LHNT page (which is a WIP)" width="200" height="auto">